openstack/openstack-ansible/doc/source/install-guide/configure.rst

 Initial environment configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-OpenStack-Ansible depends on various files that are used to build an inventory
+OpenStack-Ansible (OSA) depends on various files that are used to build an
-for Ansible.
-The following configuration is to be done on the deployment host.
+inventory for Ansible.
+Perform the following configuration on the deployment
-Start by getting those files into the correct places:
+host.

 #.
 Copy the contents of the
    ``/opt/openstack-ansible/etc/openstack_deploy`` directory to the